Today, we examine freedom, how to expand it externally, and how to embrace it internally.

 The freer we are, the more choices we can make.
 With more choice comes more failure, mistakes, and the feeling we haven’t made the best decision at all moments.
 Most people are afraid of shouldering the responsibility of endless decisions, mistakes, and choices.
 Thus, they reject freedom and find ways to restrict it for themselves and others.

-For example, if we restrict economic freedom to “protect people” and “enforce responsibility,” then we are lying to ourselves.
+For example, if we restrict economic freedom to “protect people” and “enforce responsibility,” we lie to ourselves.
 Time and again, more economic regulations, taxes, and tariffs have priced small businesses out of the market, engorged the state, and empowered corporations.
 Less economic mobility for the poor, restrictions on what individuals can purchase, and a growing oligarchy are not “socially responsible.”

 People fear freedom because of their personal inadequacies.
 Every other reason they provide is a distraction.